The Willo Historic District History in Phoenix, Arizona

 For the next 20 years or so, the land was primarily for agricultural purposes and lay on the outskirts of town.
 In the early 1900’s, four subdivisions were platted, containing home sites with long narrow lots.
 In the early 1920’s, Home Builders, a residential construction firm, built 41 homes in the Bungalow style.
 During the mid to late 1920’s Phoenix, like the rest of the West, experienced tremendous growth and a building boom.

 Standards were set for residential construction, and exhibition houses (now called model homes) were developed to market the new construction.
-Most of the building activity in Willo during this period occurred in the N. Kenilworth and Broadmoor subdivisions, and included a Spanish Rancho Home exhibition house.
+Most of the building activity in Willo during this period occurred in the North Kenilworth and Broadmoor subdivisions.This included a Spanish Rancho Home exhibition house.

 The historic development of Willo was the result of deliberate actions that shaped and controlled the neighborhood’s visual and social characteristics.
 Many parties, including the local and national real estate trade, prominent civic leaders and the federal government, were responsible for these actions.

 Willo Home Builders

 In the early 1920’s, most of the Willo historic homes area was undeveloped agricultural land on the outskirts of the city.
 It was difficult to attract families to build their homes in Willo because of its somewhat isolated nature.
 Home Builders, a speculative residential construction firm, saw great opportunity in this new area.